 Soil moisture and light saturation readings are invaluable in determining how well your plant will thrive in a particular area.
 The capability for measuring these values also makes this handy little tool a great one to have for indoor gardeners who care for houseplants year-round.

-As with other tools, including probes, just make sure that this test gets cleaned off well between uses so that your next soil reading doesn’t get contaminated.
+As with other soil pH tester tools, including probes, just make sure that this test gets cleaned off well between uses so that your next soil reading doesn’t get contaminated.

 When choosing a soil kit, it’s important to be aware of the different formats available to you for obtaining your results.
 One may prove more convenient than the other for your needs.

-Soil kits come in digital and analog read-outs.
-Simply put, digital tests will show your results on a screen.
+Soil kits come with digital and analog read-outs.
+Simply put, a digital soil pH tester will show your results on a screen.
 While this is usually the quickest way of obtaining results, you’ll need to let the sensor probes settle to get an accurate reading.